Masonzton/NBA_Playoff_Picks/readme.md

 For the first round, it is isn't feasible or necessary to iterate over all 8^15 ~ 10 trillion potential brackets.
 Instead a monte carlo like or random simulation is employed to confirm that indeed any person has the possibility to win.
-You can also get a sense of the distribution of how many different ways a each person could win.
-However, this just heavily favors people who picked a lot of lower seeds since it doesn't consider the inherent lower odds of them winning games.
+You can also get a sense of the distribution of how many different ways each person could win.
+However, this heavily favors people who picked lower seed teams since it doesn't consider the lower chances of them winning games vs the extra points won.

-I also computed the maximum score each person just to see.
+Later, I will iterate over all possible brackets when there are less games to play.

-When the number of games left to play is smaller, the number of potential brackets is a lot more tractable to iterate over.
+I also computed the maximum score each person and see if they are winning the bracket in that best case situation.